Volunteering on Vacation in Maui

 Help Maintain South Maui’s Coastal Area

 Help restore South Maui sand dunes, maintain an oceanside trail, pick up litter, and remove invasive plants from various public beach parks along the South Maui coast.
 Most Monday mornings.
 Advance sign up is required.
-Details
+Details (UPDATE: This program has been temporarily suspended due to COVID.)

 Get Into the Garden with the “Weed and Pot Club”